Sun Sandals with Puckered Toes

 Free Patterns - The Sun Sandals, Easy Barefoot-Sandals to Make at Home

-How to Make Your Barefoot Leather Sandals in 7 Easy Steps
+How to Make Your Leather-Barefoot-Sandals in 7 Easy Steps

 This tutorial is intended for beginners without any experience in crafts and who have never worked with leather, as well as experienced craftsmen.
 The steps I will present here are very simple to follow, everyone is able to make these kinds of sandals, even a young teenager can do it.
 Lougaya has already given workshops to 12 to 15-year-old who have succeeded in making moccasins models that require more techniques than these...
 These "Sun Sandals" are very simple to make because it’s a single piece of leather with no sewing at all.
 We'll just cut, make holes and bring them all together with a leather lace.